 Danger of electric shock on the KNX installation.
 Do not connect any external voltage to the inputs.
-Doing so may damage the device(s), and the SELV potential on the KNX bus line will no longer be available.
+The device might be damaged, and the SELV potential on the KNX bus line will no longer be available.

 2.2 Device components